miladnavi/spring-boot-imgur-project/README.md

 ##### How to use:
-+ Make request with the postman to:
++ Make request with request to:
   <pre><code>localhost:8080/image{id}</code></pre>
 + E.g. image id: <code>zyoc4U0</code>